Analyze Social Behaviour on GetSocial Dashboard¶

 Growth is the defining metric for many mobile teams, but without a solid retention strategy, those precious marketing dollars are wasted.
 Therefore it is imperative to analyze your app retention rates and understand which acquisition source is bringing those high LTV users.

-The Retention tab, therefore, provides insights into your app’s retention rates (using classic retention) showing comparisons between Invited (installed app via GetSocial’s invites) and Non-Invited users.
+The Retention tab, therefore, provides insights into your app’s retention rates (using classic retention) showing comparisons between referred (installed app via GetSocial’s invites) and non-referred users.

 You can further compare the retention rates of users acquired through different invite channels to analyze which invite channel is bringing high LTV users.

-The overview block on retention tab shows the average Day 1, 7 and 30 retention comparison between Invited and non-Invited user for the selected period.
+The overview block on retention tab shows the average Day 1, 7 and 30 retention comparison between referred and non-referred user for the selected period.

 User retention by channel¶